jessicacousins/jessicacousins.github.io/README.md

 The purpose of this website is to showcase my personal skills, provide an overview of portfolio projects, and give a sense of my background and experience.
 It has been built using HTML, CSS, and JavaScript and utilizes popular frameworks like Bootstrap and Google Fonts for styling.

+## How to use

+Clone the repository.
+Open the project files in your coding editor like VS. Open the HTML file in your browser.

 ## Roadmap of future improvement

 Will update the portfolio as new projects are completed.